All Episodes

 He intentionally detonated that device.

-Looks like there are three other people in the immediate area also sustained minor injuries, but uh Dan Nigero is going to talk about that.
+Looks like there are three other people in the immediate area also sustained minor injuries, but Dan Nigero is going to talk about that.

 The subject was placed in custody and transported to Bellevue Hospital.

-Immediate police response to the scene included members of the Transit Bureau, Emergency Service Division, Bomb Squad, Counterterrorism, MTA Police, State Troopers, and the FBI's Joint Terrorist Task Force.
+Immediate police response to the scene included members of the Transit Bureau, Emergency Service Division, Bomb Squad, counterterrorism, MTA police, state troopers, and the FBI's Joint Terrorist Task Force.

 This incident was captured on Transit System Video.